Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 ---
 description: >-
-  This page describes how Adnuntius as a TCF2 certified vendor processes consent.
+  This page describes how Adnuntius, as a TCF2 certified vendor, processes consent.
 ---